I knew my last week at work would have its challenges.

 To my relief, the gas problem was fixed quickly and Brisbane streets went back to normal.

-While changing lunch venues doesn’t sound like much, the problem was our team of accountants was dealing with end of month and several other important deadlines.
+While changing lunch venues doesn’t sound like much, the problem was our team of accountants was dealing with the end of the month and several other important deadlines.
 A long lunch wasn’t part of the original plan.

 Sometimes we just have to go with the flow and stay calm when our plans get changed.